oleander/ballou-sms-gateway/Readme.md

 - **status** (Fixnum) Status code. `-1` means that the SMS was added to Ballou's queue.
 - **message** (String) A message from Ballou.
 This is set when a request goes wrong.

-Here are some custom states that might be usefull to know about.
+Here are some custom states that might be useful to know about.

 When a request goes wrong, like `404`, `500` and so on, the `status` method is set to `-2`.
 This, in most cases, means that you should take a look at the `error` status code for more information.